Earnings of Women Aged 20–59, by Age Group and Race/Ethnicity, 2020–2021Released: September 2023

 - For the 50–59 age group, the real median annual earnings of:

 - White, non-Hispanic women were 9% higher than Black, non-Hispanic women and 56% higher than Hispanic women.

 - Asian women were 7% lower than Black, non-Hispanic women and 33% higher than Hispanic women.

 SOURCE: Social Security Administration (SSA) calculations using SSA earnings data linked to Current Population Survey Annual Social and Economic Supplement public-use files.

 Includes workers with annual earnings equal to or greater than one earnings credit.
-In 2020 dollars, the earnings required to earn a single credit were $1,376 in 2019 and $1,410 in 2020.
+In current dollars, the earnings required to earn a single credit were $1,410 in 2020 and $1,470 in 2021.

-Real median earnings are shown for the 2-year period 2019–2020 to reduce annual variability that can occur when sampling relatively small demographic groups.
+Current Population Survey data were merged for the 2-year period 2020–2021 to reduce annual variability that can occur when sampling relatively small demographic groups.